I’ve just been on a high this week after working through my personal, year-end retreat.

 This isn’t where I brainstorm new ideas.
 This isn’t where I write articles.

 This is about tasks and ideas and putting them down so that I can do something with them later.
-So I refreshed that, and I’ve printed the copy that I’m going to start 2022 with.
+So I refreshed that, and I’ve printed the copy that I’m going to start the new year with.

 Last Thoughts